r0chd/nh/README.md

 is separated into different modules.
 Some of the critical modules that you may want to be aware of are `nh::commands` for command interfaces, `nh::checks` for pre-startup checks and `nh::util` to store shared logic.
-Platform-specific logic is placed in the appropriate platfom module, such as `nh::nixos` or `nh::darwin` with generic helpers placed in `nh::util`.
+Platform-specific logic is placed in the appropriate platform module, such as `nh::nixos` or `nh::darwin` with generic helpers placed in `nh::util`.

 The `xtask` directory contains the cargo-xtask tasks used by NH, used to